vojin154/pa_fix_direction_serialization/README.md

 **STEAM:**
   - Open your Steam Library and find Prison Architect there.
 Right click on it and select properties.
   - In the properties menu, go to the Files tab and click on Browse.
-  - That will open the games root folder, it should contain Prison Architect64.exe, which is where you drop the extracted .DLL.
+  - That will open the games root folder, it should contain `Prison Architect64.exe`, which is where you drop the extracted .DLL.

 The .DLL wasn't made for other versions, and thus might not be compatible.